An improved sweeping domain decomposition preconditioner for the Helmholtz equation: Numerical experiments

 \subsection{2-D experiments}

-We first study the choice of smoothing parameters.
-This is done by using the exact inverse of the coarse level operator in the two-grid method.
+The first of our 2-D experiments concerns a comparison of the new transmission conditions to those of \cite{Stolk2013} and of the new X-sweep method with the UD sweep method used in \cite{Stolk2013}.
+The comparison is done for two different discretizations, for different values of $w_{\rm pml}$ and for two velocity models: a constant model of size $1024 \times 1024$ grid point and the Marmousi model of size $2300 \times 750$.
+The latter model is displayed in Figure~\ref{fig:Marmousi_velocity}.
+In both models a minimum of 10 points per wave length is used.
+Sponge boundary layers of thickness 36 were used.
+Iteration numbers to reduce the residual by a factor $10^{-6}$ are given in Table~\ref{tab:compare_transmission_UD_X}.

+The new transmission conditions are consistent with arbitrary 9 point discretizations, not only the standard 5 point discretization and indeed this shows from the results.
+In the old transmission method, the planar transmission source radiates not only in the direction of the sweep, but also backward, into the added PML layer, while this is not the case in the new method.
+This fact explains that for small $w_{\rm pml}$ the new method performs better, in both discretizations.

+We next study the two-grid method and the hybrid two-grid domain decomposition preconditioner.
+To choose the smoother parameters, we study the convergence of the two grid method with exact coarse level inverse.
 We vary $\nu$ (the number of pre- and postsmoothing steps) and $\omega_{\rm Jac}$, the relaxation constant.
-The model is the unit square with unit velocity discretized with $2048 \times 2048$ points (excluding PML layers) and with frequency $\frac{\omega}{2\pi} = 204.8$ (10 points per wavelength).
-The test is done using PML layers of thickness 4 and sponge boundary layers of thickness 36, see the results in Table~\ref{tab:iter_smoothing_parameters}.
-We find that $\nu = 3$ and $\omega_{\rm Jac} = 0.8$ gives very good results and that the improvements found for even larger values of $\nu$ are not found in other experiments with domain decomposition present.
+The model is the unit square with unit velocity discretized with $1536 \times 1536$ points (excluding sponge or PML layers) and with frequency $\frac{\omega}{2\pi} = 153.6$ (10 points per wavelength).
+This is about the largest problem that can still be done without using excessive amounts of swap memory.
+The tests are done using sponge boundary layers of thickness 36 and PML layers of thickness 4.
+The results in Table~\ref{tab:iter_smoothing_parameters} show that $\nu = 3$ and $\omega_{\rm Jac} = 0.8$ gives good results.
+The improvements in iteration count found for even larger values of $\nu$ are not found in other experiments involving domain decomposition.
 Therefore we choose $\nu = 3$ and $\omega_{\rm Jac} = 0.8$ for the 2-D problem.
-Good results are obtained for both sponge and PML layers, we will study the difference further in other examples.
+Good results are obtained for both sponge and PML layers, we will study the difference further in other examples. \newlength{\myts} Next we study the convergence for different values of $w_{\rm pml}$ and the problem size.
+We also include the exact coarse scale solver.
+This is done for two problems, the constant-velocity unit square and the Marmousi model.
+For the constant velocity model, 10 points per wavelength fine scale discretization was used.
+The values of $S_{\rm pml}$ are chosen to be 15, 20 and 25 respectively for $w_{\rm pml} = 3$, $4$ and $5$.
+For the outer boundaries sponge boundary layers of thickness 36 and PML layers of thickness 4 were used.
+We determined iteration counts and the time for the solve phase.
+Setup times were of the same order of magnitude as the solve times.
+Results are in Table~\ref{tab:iter_constsquare_and_Marmousi}.
+The number of subdomains used, given by $\left\lfloor \frac{N_x}{2w_{\rm pml}+1} \right\rfloor$, depended on $w_{\rm pml}$ and is also indicated in the table (in the column labeled $n_{\rm dom}$).
+It is clearly seen that for larger problems also a larger value of $w_{\rm pml}$ should be used because the number of iterations grows faster than the extra cost of thicker PML layers.
+In some examples good convergence was obtained using up to 250 subdomains.